zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The Brahman inhabits the same people

 [APZ 92.2] (#apz92 .2) {#apz92 .2 .ref .apz} "Tie him
-No.” (tie) means four books. (ii) Strict Lobby
+No." (tie) means four books. (ii) Strict Lobby
 Knot, Evil Thought Bending Knot The Knot of Seeking for Mutual Genuine, HERE Truth is the problem of descending. (iii) Strong desire in one's own view Lobby is the issue.
 Virtualization of the microbies is the issue of the business.
 Own Shields or both excretions or scals.
 Knot.
 In one's view, this is true.
-Basing” is the grunge.
-“To him” is the Earhath to the Eksheni He does not have glance problems, nor does he have glands.
+Basing" is the grunge.
+"To him" is the Earhath to the Eksheni He does not have glance problems, nor does he have glands.
 Not scientific.
 Originally, there was a salient.
 Plant, constipated, unfit to be born, Wisdom was burned by the fire

 [APZ 92.3] (#apz92 .3) {#apz92 .3.ref .apz} "Traverse Heating Disity (Cravings)
-Done” Willness is a craving, an allusion, (1-3)
+Done" Willness is a craving, an allusion, (1-3)
 4 The vein should be applied from where a certain draw goes) is the same.
-Whizathika Covers If it is uncommon in a sense,Shayen Alenui “Wizathika”.
+Whizathika Covers If it is uncommon in a sense,Shayen Alenui "Wizathika".
 Larger The name of Wisathika.
 The spread is absent by the name of the wickedness.
-Moving in a sterile way The name “Willathika”.
+Moving in a sterile way The name "Willathika".
 Wishly gathered.
 Since poison is rooted, the name of the venom.
 Since there is heterogeneity, the name of malignant.
 Intoxication is the name, as there is toxins.
 In the image of the enlarged craving In the odor of the sound, in the properties of the flask of the contact of the heater, in the abdomen (9-1-9